- Eco-Friendly Energy Conversion: Uses a thermoelectric generator to convert heat into electricity.

 The Bushcraft Essentials Bushbox is a foldable wood burning camp stove.
 It’s made up of several interlocking pieces of stainless steel and is designed to fit in your pack or your pocket.

-Its flat pack design allows you to slip it into just about any available space, then pop it together for a very nice 3.54 in cook surface.
+Its flat pack design allows you to slip it into just about any available space, then pop it together for a very nice 3.9 inches squared surface.
 The Bushbox is a multi fuel capable stove and can run on twigs, pinecones, trangia style gas or things like Sterno cubes.

 The Bushcraft Essentials Bushbox is a lightweight and incredibly portable little camping stove.
 It gives you a lot of choices in how you fuel it and can fold down to a truly tiny flatpack.